 For an election to be valid, all persons who are shareholders of the corporation on the first day of the corporation's taxable year or on the day of the Arkansas election whichever is later, must consent to such election on Arkansas election form AR1103 and submit a copy of the IRS Notice of Acceptance as an S Corporation for approval.
 If the AR1103 is received without the Notice, it will be held in suspense until the Notice is received.
+If the Notice is not received the S return filed may be processed as a "C" return and taxed at those rates.
 All shareholders are required to file Arkansas Individual income tax returns or be included in a composite return.